-Mr. Egerton-Peters acts as counsel in international arbitrations; investment treaty disputes; litigation in the U.K., U.S., Ireland, Cyprus, the Caribbean and a range of other jurisdictions; tax controversies and disputes (including with Her Majesty’s Revenue and Customs (HMRC) and the European Commission); and competition/state aid investigations and related follow-on litigation.
-His experience is significant and extends across a range of industry sectors, including finance and banking, energy, shipping, retail, tobacco, pharmaceuticals and telecommunications.
+Mr. Egerton-Peters acts as counsel in international arbitrations; litigation in the U.K., U.S., multiple offshore jurisdictions (particularly Bermuda, the British Virgin Islands and the Cayman Islands), Cyprus, Ireland, France and a variety of other jurisdictions; tax controversies and disputes (including with Her Majesty’s Revenue and Customs and the European Commission); contentious restructuring disputes; and competition/state aid investigations and related follow-on litigation.
+His experience spans a significant range of sectors and includes finance and banking, energy, shipping, retail, real estate, airlines, tobacco, pharmaceuticals and telecommunications.

-The Legal 500 UK recommends Mr. Egerton-Peters for his work in both international arbitration and commercial litigation.
-Additionally, he is listed as a Rising Star for commercial litigation (The Legal 500) and ranked as a Future Leader in litigation (Who’s Who Legal).
+Mr. Egerton-Peters is consistently recognized as a leading practitioner through legal awards and listings in legal directories.
+In 2021, he was nominated by external counsel and subsequently announced as the sole winner of the Lexology Client Choice Award for Litigation in the United Kingdom.
+The Legal 500 UK recommends Mr. Egerton-Peters for his work in international arbitration and premium commercial litigation.
+He is recognized as a Rising Star for premium commercial litigation (The Legal 500) and ranked as a Future Leader in litigation (Who’s Who Legal).
+Recently, Mr. Egerton-Peters was profiled as one of 10 Future Stars for Financier Worldwide’s inaugural listing of Power Players in complex disputes.

 Mr. Egerton-Peters is co-editor of Arbitration World (published by Sweet & Maxwell), one of the leading texts in international arbitration, and he writes and lectures frequently on a range of legal topics.
 He is a former tutor in contract law and the English legal system at King’s College, London and Queen Mary, University of London.